OC-Kai/Regex-Tutorial/Regex.md

 # Character Escapes:
-Character escapes are used to represent characters that may be difficult to literally type out in a regular expression, such as linebreaks '/n'
+Character escapes are used to represent characters that may be difficult to literally type out in a regular expression.
+These include linebreaks '\n', the full range of numbers '\d', all inclusive alphanumeric characters '\w', and whitespaces '\s'.
+The above expression uses both \d and \w to include all numbers and all alphanumeric characters in the match in the website name and the routes respectively.

 # Author
 For further questions, please contact at [github.com/OC-Kai](https://github.com/OC-Kai) or <a href = "mailto:ArthurJStone96@gmail.com">ArthurJStone96@gmail.com</a>.